 |Sam Poo Kong Temple Entrance Fee|

 Sam Poo Kong provides a wide parking area for visitors.
-Basic facilities include toilets, information area, a nursery room, and disability access.
+Basic facilities include toilets, an information center, a nursery room, disable friendly access.
 Visitors don’t have to worry about finding food and drinks because there’s a food court inside the temple premises.
-There is also an area to do some souvenir shopping.
+There are also souvenir shops for souvenir hunting.

 How To Get To Sam Poo Kong Temple

 Sam Poo Kong Temple is situated at Simongan Road No.129, Bongsari, West Semarang.
 Its location is in the city center and only 8 km from Ahmad Yani International Airport.
 To get there, visitors can use a taxi, a rented car, or a rented bus.
-Visitors coming from Tawang Railway Station can use bus service Trans Semarang route K2, the fare is only IDR 3,500/trip.
+Visitors coming from Tawang Railway Station can use bus service Trans Semarang route K2, the fare is Rp3.500.